-We consent to the incorporation by reference in Registration Statement No. 333-264063 on Form S-8 and to the use of our reports dated June 21, 2023 relating to the financial statements of Algoma Steel Group Inc. (the "Company") and the effectiveness of the Company's internal control over financial reporting appearing in this Annual Report on Form 40-F for the year ended March 31, 2023.
+We consent to the incorporation by reference in this Registration Statement on Form F-10 of our reports dated June 21, 2023 relating to the financial statements Algoma Steel Group Inc. and the effectiveness of Algoma Steel Group Inc.'s internal control over financial reporting, appearing in the Annual Report on Form 40-F of Algoma Steel Group Inc. for the year ended March 31, 2023.

-/s/ Deloitte LLP

-Chartered Professional Accountants Licensed Public Accountants
+/s/ Deloitte LLP Chartered Professional Accountants Licensed Public Accountants